2004–05 NFL playoffs: AFC: New York Jets 20, San Diego Chargers 17 (OT)

-New York entered the game after losing their last two regular season games, but managed to defeat the Chargers with a Doug Brien field goal in overtime.
+The Jets entered the game after losing their last two regular season games, but managed to defeat the Chargers with a Doug Brien field goal in overtime.
 This game proved to be as close and competitive as the earlier playoff game in Seattle, featuring numerous key plays in the fourth quarter and in overtime that kept it going until 14:55 had elapsed in the extra period.

-New York took the opening kickoff and drove to the Chargers 11-yard line.
-But San Diego's defense kept them out of the end zone and Brien missed a 31-yard field goal attempt.
-In the second quarter, San Diego drove 88 yards and scored with Drew Brees' 26-yard touchdown pass to Keenan McCardell, which was initially ruled an incompletion, but overturned to a touchdown after a replay challenge.
-Later in the quarter, a 15-yard unsportsmanlike penalty against the Chargers on a punt gave New York the ball on the San Diego 37-yard line.
+The Jets took the opening kickoff and drove to the Chargers' 11-yard line.
+But the Chargers' defense kept them out of the end zone and Brien missed a 31-yard field goal attempt.
+In the second quarter, the Chargers drove 88 yards and scored with Drew Brees' 26-yard touchdown pass to Keenan McCardell, which was initially ruled an incompletion, but overturned to a touchdown after a replay challenge.
+Later in the quarter, a 15-yard unsportsmanlike penalty against the Chargers on a punt gave the Jets the ball on the Chargers' 37-yard line.
 Five plays later, quarterback Chad Pennington completed a 13-yard touchdown pass to Anthony Becht, tying the game at 7.
-On their ensuing drive, the Chargers mounted a scoring threat by moving the ball to the Jets 37-yard line, but Reggie Tongue intercepted a pass from Brees and the score remained tied at halftime.
+On their ensuing drive, the Chargers mounted a scoring threat by moving the ball to the Jets' 37-yard line, but Reggie Tongue intercepted a pass from Brees and the score remained tied at halftime.

 After forcing a punt on the opening second half drive, Pennington completed three consecutive passes for 68 yards, the last one a 47-yard touchdown pass to Santana Moss.
-Then after forcing a punt, New York drove 42 yards in eight plays, featuring two receptions by Curtis Martin for 33 yards and scored with a 42-yard field goal from Brien, giving them a 17–7 lead going into the fourth quarter.
+Then after forcing a punt, the Jets drove 42 yards in eight plays, featuring two receptions by Curtis Martin for 33 yards and scored with a 42-yard field goal from Brien, giving them a 17–7 lead going into the fourth quarter.